hr-it-solutions/DD_imgcopyresized/README.md

 Source: http://php.net/manual/de/function.imagecopyresampled.php#112742

-The desired storage location, final height, final width, quality, and the image file in .jpg, .gif, or .png format can be included as a parameter in the method.
+The desired storage location, final height, final width, quality, and                       <br>
+the image file in .jpg, .gif, or .png format can be included as a parameter in the method.

 **The following steps are executed by the function on the basis of the transferred parameters:**